iot-lab-kiit/Smart-Dustbin/README.md

-# smart_trash
+# Smart_trash
-Your smart dustbin project is a creative and practical solution to address waste management and sanitation issues in urban areas.
+This smart dustbin project is a creative and practical solution to address waste management and sanitation issues in urban areas.
 Here's an elaboration on the components and functionality of your project:

 Components Used: